stcucufa/epistrophy/doc/manual.md

     with the child fiber instance as argument (and the delegate object itself as `this`).
 Recall that the fiber instance itself is the parent of the child fiber.
+    * `finalChildFiberDidJoin(child)`: this is called after `childFiberDidJoin` and may return `true` to cause the join to end immediately, even if there are still children that have not ended.
 * `seq` is a special case of spawning and joining: it spawns a child fiber and yields, with the child fiber beginning _immediately_ (even before any other child fibers that may have been spawned in the same instant), resuming when the